Shemford School Haldwani

-Shemford School is an English medium Co-educational day school located in Haldwani, Uttarakhand.
+Shemford Senior Secondary School Haldwani is an English medium Co-educational day school located in Haldwani, Uttarakhand.

 Shemford School was established on 30 March 2016.
 It is a unit of Shemrock and Shemford Group of Schools and also a unit of Shri Krishnanand J.D.
 Educational Society.
 It has a large campus of 3 acres and more than 35 teachers.
 Mrs. Madhavi Bisht is the Founder director of the School.